pubware/pubware/README.md

 ## Configuration

-Configuration files are supported either with a `pubware.json` file or within `package.json`.
+Configuration is supported either with a `pubware.json` file or within `package.json`.
 Pass values to plugins based on plugin-specific parameters.

 ```json
 {